abhijitmandal26/myportfolio.github.io/index.md

 #### Projects

-Would like to share some of the projects that i completed, most of these are my academic projects which I completed as part of my Masters in Data Science course.
+Would like to share some of the projects that I completed, most of these are my academic projects which I completed as part of my Masters in Data Science course.

 1. **Breast Cancer Identification** [Link to GitHub Code Repository](https://github.com/abhijitmandal26/dsc520/tree/master/FinalProject)